 Findings indicated, in comparison to their elected counterparts, appointed participants possessed higher levels of education, had higher annual incomes, and are more acquainted with superintendency prior to becoming a superintendent.
 On the other hand, the researcher found there was no significant difference in appointed and elected participants in reference to amount of time in office or student outcomes.
 In reference to appointed superintendents, findings indicated that majority of appointed participants were hired with the assistance of a recruiting agency and although majority of the appointed participants were from Florida, exactly 50% of them were from within their current district.
 In reference to superintendents in general, 41% of the participants shared the responsibility in developing policy and participants did not involve the community in the planning/advisory capacity at an equivalent rate of involving staff.

 Habersham, Candace L., "Appointed and Elected Superintendents in Florida's Governance" (2012).
-Student Theses, Dissertations, and Portfolios.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 142.